nicklockwood/iCarousel/README.md

 	@property (nonatomic, assign) BOOL scrollToItemBoundary;

 By default whenever the carousel stops moving it will automatically scroll to the nearest item boundary.
 If you set this property to NO, the carousel will not scroll after stopping and will stay wherever it is, even if it's not perfectly aligned on the current index.
-The exception to this is that if wrapping is disabled and bounces is set to YES then the carousel will still scroll back to the first or last item index if it comes to rest beyond the end of the carousel.
+The exception to this is that if wrapping is disabled and `bounces` is set to YES then regardless of this setting, the carousel will automatically scroll back to the first or last item index if it comes to rest beyond the end of the carousel.

 Methods